 There are plenty of ways you can make that happen.
 Like creating detailed customer personas, scheduling frequent check-ins between teams, and developing guides, trainings, and other customer-focused educational resources.

-But there’s another thing that can go a long way in boosting alignment: consolidating your tech stack to create one centralised spot dedicated to understanding your customer.
+But there’s another thing that can go a long way in boosting alignment: consolidating your tech stack to create one centralized spot dedicated to understanding your customer.

 Of course, different teams will continue to need different tools.
 Your customer success team needs a ticketing system while your marketing team needs in-depth analytics.
 However, too often, valuable customer insights end up siloed in those separate and disconnected tools.

-Organisations need a centralised space where teams can record, store, and organise their own customer-related resources, insights, experiences, and lessons, while also making them accessible to anyone else who could benefit from that knowledge.
+Organizations need a centralized space where teams can record, store, and organize their own customer-related resources, insights, experiences, and lessons, while also making them accessible to anyone else who could benefit from that knowledge.